 - - Vice-Chancellor and President

-- - Deputy Vice-Chancellor and Vice-President (Research and Development)
+- - Deputy Vice-Chancellor and Vice-President (Research, Enterprise and International)

 - - Vice-President (People and Advancement)

 - - Vice-President (Infrastructure and Commercial)